jittania/reference-sheets/ada_setup_summary.md

 Which should display your GitHub username and email address

-- [ ] Install VS Code if you didn't during the Homebrew set up: https://code.visualstudio.com
+- [X] Install VS Code if you didn't during the Homebrew set up: https://code.visualstudio.com

-- [ ] In VS Code, type shift + cmd + p and type shell command to install the terminal shell command (one-time set up that allows you to open VS Code from the terminal)
+- [X] In VS Code, type shift + cmd + p and type shell command to install the terminal shell command (one-time set up that allows you to open VS Code from the terminal)

 - [ ] Install recommended VS Code extensions:

   - [ ] Live Share  - A way to collaborate on source code like Google Docs.
-  - [ ] Markdown All in One  - An extension to help writing markdown files
+  - [X] Markdown All in One  - An extension to help writing markdown files
-  - [ ] Python  - The standard Python extension to provide syntax highlighting and code suggestions.
+  - [X] Python  - The standard Python extension to provide syntax highlighting and code suggestions.
-  - [ ] Indent Rainbow  - A nice extension to help you line up your indentations.
+  - [X] Indent Rainbow  - A nice extension to help you line up your indentations.
-  - [ ] Bracket Pair Colorizer  - This extension colors matching brackets {} to match and make them easier to identify.
+  - [X] Bracket Pair Colorizer  - This extension colors matching brackets {} to match and make them easier to identify.
-  - [ ] Python Test Explorer  - This extension lets you run tests individually in VS code via the Test Explorer UI.
+  - [X] Python Test Explorer  - This extension lets you run tests individually in VS code via the Test Explorer UI.
-  - [ ] ESLint  - A style checker for JavaScript code.
+  - [X] ESLint  - A style checker for JavaScript code.

-- [ ] Set VS Code interpreter to Python: From VS Code, open the command-palette with Shift-Command-P and enter Python: select interpreter
+- [X] Set VS Code interpreter to Python: From VS Code, open the command-palette with Shift-Command-P and enter Python: select interpreter

-- [ ] Optional: Set zsh as the default shell
+- [X] Optional: Set zsh as the default shell
-  - [ ] Start termainl and go to "Preferences"
+  - [X] Start terminal and go to "Preferences"
-  - [ ] Then set the Shells open with: to /bin/zsh
+  - [X] Then set the Shells open with: to /bin/zsh

-- [ ] Optional: Install Oh My Zsh
+- [X] Optional: Install Oh My Zsh

         $ sh -c "$(curl -fsSL https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"

-- [ ] Optional: Install Rectangle
+- [X] Optional: Install Rectangle

 ---

 # Unit 1

-- [ ] Install pytest
+- [X] Install pytest

         pip3 install -U pytest